chasbecker/StateAffordability/README.md

 This began with my response to a comment in the New York Times: https://nyti.ms/3oHbh7T#permid=111394436

-The oroginal poster observed that California is the fifth largest economy in the world.
+The original poster observed that California is the fifth largest economy in the world.
 It immediately struck me that a factoid like that had little to do with affordability.
 My thesis is that affordability is the quotient of income over cost of living.
 So I skimmed some data